n-riesco/ijavascript/README.md

 # TODO

-- Complete the implementation of the Jupyter messaging protocol v4.1
-- Complete the implementation of the Jupyter messaging protocol v5.0

-See TODO list in packages [jp-kernel](https://github.com/n-riesco/jp-kernel) and [NEL](https://github.com/n-riesco/jp-kernel) for additional items.
+See the [issue tracker](https://github.com/n-riesco/ijavascript/issues) and the TODO list in the packages [jp-kernel](https://github.com/n-riesco/jp-kernel) and [NEL](https://github.com/n-riesco/jp-kernel) for additional items.